SyncfusionExamples/maui-pdf-viewer-examples/SharePDF/SharePDF/README.md

-# How to share the PDF document in .NET MAUI PDF Viewer?
+# How to share the PDF document with other apps using .NET MAUI PDF Viewer?

-This project demonstrates how to share a PDF document using .NET MAUI and Syncfusion PDF Viewer.
+This project demonstrates how to share a PDF document with other apps in .NET MAUI PDF Viewer application using Syncfusion PDF Viewer.
 The application loads a PDF file and enables users to share it through a button click.

 # Features
 1. Load a PDF in the Syncfusion PDF Viewer.